ccao-data/model-res-avm/docs/past-modeling-experiments.md

 The Data Department has implemented and tested numerous improvements to the model-res-avm repository across modeling, infrastructure, reporting, and feature engineering.
 Not all tests and experiments have been incorporated into the final model.
 This document serves as a historical record of what has been explored, what was adopted, and what was set aside.

+Some entries originate from the [Enterprise Intelligence repository](https://github.com/ccao-data/enterprise-intelligence).
+This repository is private, so a summary is provided here for public reference.

 ## Themes

 | Theme | Description |